Cricket ball: Manufacture

 British Standard BS 5993 specifies the construction details, dimensions, quality and performance of cricket balls.

 A cricket ball is made with a core of cork, which is layered with tightly wound string, and covered by a leather case with a slightly raised sewn seam.
 In a top-quality ball suitable for the highest levels of competition, the covering is constructed of four pieces of leather shaped similar to the peel of a quartered orange, but one hemisphere is rotated by 90 degrees with respect to the other.
 The "equator" of the ball is stitched with string to form the ball's prominent seam, with six rows of stitches.
+On international level balls manufactured by Dukes, and SG, the two halves are hand stitched together using three seams on each half.
+On the ball made by Kookaburra only the inner two seams are used to hold the two halves together.
+The outer four seams are produced by machine and their only purpose is to provide additional grip for the bowlers fingers.
 The remaining two joins between the leather pieces are stitched internally forming the quarter seam.
 Lower-quality balls with a two-piece covering are also popular for practice and lower-level competition due to their lower cost.